datanucleus/datanucleus-api-jpa/README.md

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.

+Please note that JPA effectively ends at JPA 2.2, and is continued by Jakarta Persistence v3.0.
+We support that through associated plugins for the [jakarta.persistence API](https://github.com/datanucleus/jakarta.persistence), [DataNucleus support for the API](https://github.com/datanucleus/datanucleus-api-jakarta), as well as associated samples.

 ## KeyFacts

 __License__ : Apache 2 licensed